-The RFQ, RFT and the No-Negotiation RFP formats require bidders to submit irrevocable bids and give rise to a legally binding procurement contract called "Contract A".
+The RFQ, and RFT formats require bidders to submit irrevocable bids and give rise to a legally binding procurement contract called "Contract A".
 Bids are considered irrevocable where the solicitation document requires that bidders be bound to their bid prices or that bids remain open for acceptance for a fixed period of time.
-All terms of the purchase contract must be included in the RFQ, RFT and the No-Negotiation RFP and cannot be negotiated or amended after the closing deadline prior to contract award.
+All terms of the purchase contract must be included in the RFQ, or RFT and cannot be negotiated or amended after the closing deadline prior to contract award.
 In a no- negotiable process both the Municipality and the supplier are bound to not only the solicitation terms but also terms of the contract as published with the solicitation and without any modification.
 In consideration of this, all employees involved in the procurement project should ensure that they fully understand the Municipality's legal obligations when utilizing these formats.